ankane/dbx/README.md

 ### Dates & Times

-When times are retrieved, they are converted to your local time zone.
+Times are stored in the database in UTC.
+When retrieved, they are converted to your local time zone.
 The exception is SQLite, where date and time columns are returned as character vectors in UTC, as RSQLite does [not provide enough info](https://github.com/r-dbi/RSQLite/issues/263) to typecast automatically right now.

 For SQLite, you can manually typecast date columns with: